minttu/cses.py/README.rst

    cses associate FILE
        associates the FILE with the current task cses submit
-       submits the current FILE to the server and prints the response
+       submits the current task to the server and prints the response cses create
+       creates a file for the task
+   cses edit
+       edits the current tasks file with your default editor ($EDITOR) cses show
+       shows the current tasks description in your browser

 .. _cses.fi: http://cses.fi/